At this time I was busy with other things, I did not build many plastic models. I made it from July to September 2010.

 It’s already fixed as steady as a rock, but I tried to adjust with all my strength.
 Now natural-looking shape but small gap occurred.

 Now, this is bonding the rubber caterpillar.
 I feel it’s 2 trucks longer than the natural slacking.
-It’s easier to adjust the length of the magic track, but belt caterpillar was costing time free item.
+It’s easier to adjust the length of the magic track, but the belt caterpillar was costing time free item.
 It takes about 3 minutes.
 This kit concept is easy to assemble with prepared Zimmerit Coating, so the attached belt caterpillar may be popular with many people.
 Anyway, I’ll use this belt caterpillar.

 The thin aluminum board is in this kit for schurzen.
-This seems to be good quality.
+This seems to be of good quality.
 I use the rapid bonding adhesive for joint hung handles with this metal board.
 Much more glue is not stronger bonding strength, but anyway I use fluent glue for joint them.

 Starting to fix this caterpillar with the driving wheel, and next, I fixed it with road wheels.
-Finally, I cut off 1 or 2 pieces length to make them natural looking.
-It was utmost, though I can’t say it’s good looking.
+Finally, I cut off 1 or 2 pieces in length to make them natural-looking.
+It was utmost, though I can’t say it’s good-looking.
 But maybe the side skirt (schurzen) hide them.

 It was easy to assemble because of the Zimmerit Coating was molded from the beginning.
 Maybe the quality is higher than by me.
 I suppose it’s an important element that we can finish up the assemble without time and burden.

 I blew dark-yellow and khaki-green.
 Because the temperature of Tokyo is about 35 degrees every day, unbearably hot.
 But I should have opened the window of my room for complete ventilation.
-Mr. Color is stronger thinner smell than Humbrol and directly inhaling is very bad for our health.
+Mr. Color is a stronger thinner smell than Humbrol and directly inhaling is very bad for our health.
 It’s possible to fall down while making the model due to heatstroke.

 In the meantime, I completed the airbrush paint roughly.
 Camouflage painting is the best part of making the German tank, isn’t it?